briandipalma/spa-2014/workshop_part2.md

     render is the function that's called whenever the state changes.
 For simplicity you can discard the entire DOM everytime.

-    A Custom Element is just a HTML element so standard DOM methods will work on it (this).

 4. Register the custom element implementation ContactsListElement in index.html under the name spa2014-contacts-list